Maria birthed herself a baby named Jesús

 As ‘time heals all wounds’ often came out as ‘time wounds all heels’

-Many attribute it to a spasm of intermittent dyslexia
+Many attribute it to intermittent dyslexia.

 His musical riffs had become incendiary, therefore dangerous, and international

-Then avant-garde Jesús disappeared
+Then avant-garde Jesús suddenly disappeared.

-But the holy infidel mocked authorities with one last offering
+But the holy infidel mocked authorities with one last offering.

 Try co-opting that.